chunhuizng/amuse/README.md

 1. **Download the repository**: Clone this repository to your local environment.
 2. **Data Preprocessing**: Prepare data following the preprocessing steps in each original model repository.
-3. **Training Temporal Working Memory (TMW)**: For each model, adjust the number of training epochs and relevant model-specific hyperparameters in the `main_alvs.py` file within each model’s directory.
+3. **Training TWM**: For each model, adjust the number of training epochs and relevant model-specific hyperparameters in the `main_alvs.py` file within each model’s directory.
 Follow the recommendations in each model's original paper for parameter settings, and then train TMW.
 4. **Inference**: Set `epochs = 0` in each model's `main_alvs.py` file, and run to obtain TMW searching results.

 ## Models and References